 All fill delivered to site has to be certified Virgin Excavated Natural Material (VENM).

-Reason: Only clean and non-contaminated fill is used on site.
+Reason: To ensure only clean and non-contaminated fill is used on site.

 Provide Individual Storage Areas

 All individual storage areas identified on the plans are to be fully enclosed and secured with lockable doors.